stacksjs/bun-plugin-dotenvx/docs/showcase.md

 # Showcase

-Here are all the cool projects that people have built using `vite-plugin-dotenvx`.
+Here are all the cool projects that people have built using `bun-plugin-dotenvx`.

 ## Community Projects